myspc-development/art-test/docs/architecture/Role_Based_Dashboard_Builder.md

 ## 3. Save and Load Layout

-Layout state is persisted via REST calls to `/artpulse/v1/ap/layout` and `/artpulse/v1/ap/layout/save`.
+Layout state is persisted via REST calls to `/artpulse/v1/ap_dashboard_layout`.
 Per user layouts are stored in the `ap_dashboard_layout` user meta key.
 A **Reset to Default** action posts to `/ap/layout/reset` which removes the user meta so role defaults apply.

 ## 4. Widget Configuration Modal